kml562/functionUp-work/Unit1/Notes/closure.md

 <!-- ---------------------------------Closures---------------------------------------------------------------->
-Closures=> In JavaScript, a "closer" is short for "closure."
-A closure is a function that has access to variables defined outside of its own scope, including variables defined in its parent function's scope.
+Closures=> In JavaScrip- A closure is a function that has access to variables defined outside of its own scope, including variables defined in its parent function's scope.

 This means that a closure can "remember" the values of these variables even after its parent function has finished executing.
 This behavior is possible because a closure retains a reference to its parent function's lexical environment.